wanglichenxj/Low-Rank-Transfer-Human-Motion-Segmentation/README.md

 ## Running the code
 The code is MATLAB code works in Ubuntu system.
 Windows system may need minor revision in the folder name (e.g., the folder name should revise from xx/xx (Linux version) to xx\xx (Window version)).
 Directly download the code and run LTS_demo.m, the cold should works well and report the similar performance as reported in our paper.
 Feel free to send us emails if you have any difficulties running the code.

-This repository contains two datasets, Weizmann dataset and Keck dataset, which are extracted HOG feature frame by frame.
+This repository contains four datasets, Weizmann dataset, Keck dataset, MAD dataset, and UT-Interaction dataset, which are extracted HOG feature frame by frame.
 The features are 324-dimension feature metrix.

 ## Authors
 Welcome to send us Emails if you have any questions about the code and our work :-)